-- A verbal warning may be issued by the Dean of Students or other school official, including instructors, and will be filed in the student's disciplinary record. - A student may be fined or removed from the dormitory or from the campus (except to attend classes). - Serious disciplinary problems can result in dismissal from school.
+- A verbal warning may be issued by the CSSO or other school official, including instructors, and will be filed in the student's disciplinary record. - A student may be fined or removed from the dormitory or from the campus (except to attend classes). - Serious disciplinary problems can result in dismissal from school.